Guilderland Garden Club

 Community Service

-We participate in Hometown Heroes, a program that honors local veterans with large banners placed throughout the town.
+We participate in Hometown Heroes, a program that honors local veterans with large banners placed throughout the Town.
 The Club designs and donates a floral arrangement for the local town ceremony.

 As members of the local Chamber of Commerce, we participate in a variety of events in Town, increasing our visibility and recruiting new members.